MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ## General about UART

-> STM32 includes peripherals like USART, UART, and LPUART.
-For the purposes of this example, the specific differences between them aren’t important, since the same concept applies to all.
-In few words, USART supports synchronous operation on top of asynchronous (UART) and LPUART supports Low-Power operation in STOP mode.
-When synchronous mode or low-power mode is not used, USART, UART and LPUART can be consideted identical.
-For complete set of details, check product's reference manual and datasheet.
+> STM32 includes peripherals such as USART, UART, and LPUART.
+For the purposes of this example, the specific differences between them are not important, since the same concept applies to all of them.
+In short, USART supports synchronous operation in addition to asynchronous operation (UART), and LPUART supports low-power operation in STOP mode.
+When synchronous mode or low-power mode is not used, USART, UART, and LPUART can be considered identical.
+For a complete set of details, refer to the product’s reference manual and data sheet.

-> For the sake of this application note, we will only use term **UART**.
+> For the purposes of this application note, we will use only the term **UART**.

-UART in STM32 allows configurion using different transmit (`TX`) and receive (`RX`) modes:
+UART on STM32 can be configured using different  `TX` and  `RX` modes:

+`P` = Pro, `C` = Con

-- Polling mode (no DMA, no IRQ)
+- **Polling mode (no DMA, no IRQ)**

-    - P: Application is polling for status bits to check if any character has been transmitted/received and read it fast enough in order to not-miss any byte
+  - The application polls status bits to check whether any character has been transmitted or received and must read it quickly enough to avoid missing any bytes
-    - P: Easy to implement, simply few code lines
+  - `P`: Easy to implement, requiring only a few lines of code
-    - C: Can easily miss received data in complex application if CPU cannot read registers quickly enough
+  - `C`: Received data can easily be missed in complex applications if the CPU cannot read the registers quickly enough
-    - C: Works only for low baudrates, `9600` or lower
+  - `C`: Works only for low baud rates, `9600` or lower

-- Interrupt mode (no DMA)
+- **Interrupt mode (no DMA)**

-    - P: UART triggers interrupt and CPU jumps to service routine to handle each received byte separately
+  - The UART triggers an interrupt, and the CPU jumps to a service routine to handle each received byte separately
-    - P: Commonly used approach in embedded applications
+  - `P`: A commonly used approach in embedded applications
-    - P: Works well with common baudrates, `115200`, up to `~921600` bauds
+  * `P`: Works well with common baud rates, `115200` up to `~921600` baud
-    - C: Interrupt service routine is executed for every received character
+  * `C`: The interrupt service routine is executed for every received character
-    - C: May decrease system performance if interrupts are triggered for every character for high-speed baudrates
+  * `C`: System performance may decrease if interrupts are triggered for every character at high baud rates

-- DMA mode
+- **DMA mode**

-    - DMA is used to transfer data from USART RX data register to user memory on hardware level.
-No application interaction is needed at this point except processing received data by application once necessary
+  - DMA transfers data from the USART RX data register to user memory at the hardware level.
+No application interaction is required at this stage except when processing the received data as needed
-    - P: Transfer from USART peripheral to memory is done on hardware level without CPU interaction
+  - `P`: Transfer from the USART peripheral to memory is performed at the hardware level without CPU interaction
-    - P: Can work very easily with operating systems
+  - `P`: Can work very easily with operating systems
-    - P: Optimized for highest baudrates `> 1Mbps` and low-power applications
+  - `P`: Optimized for the highest baud rates (`> 1 Mbps`) and low-power applications
-    - P: In case of big bursts of data, increasing data buffer size can improve functionality
+  - `P`: For large bursts of data, increasing the data buffer size can improve functionality
-    - C: Number of bytes to transfer must be known in advance by DMA hardware
+  - `C`: The number of bytes to transfer must be known in advance by the DMA hardware
-    - C: If communication fails, DMA may not notify application about all bytes transferred
+  - `C`: If communication fails, the DMA may not notify the application clearly about all bytes transferred

-> This guide focuses exclusively on DMA‑based RX operation and explains how to handle cases where data length is unknown
+> This guide focuses exclusively on DMA-based RX operation and explains how to handle cases where the data length is unknown.

-Every STM32 has at least one (`1`) UART IP and at least one (`1`) DMA controller available in its DNA.
+Every STM32 includes at least one (`1`) UART IP and at least one (`1`) DMA controller as part of its architecture.
-This is all we need for successful data transmission.
+This is all that is required for successful data transmission.
-The application uses default features to implement very efficient transmit system using DMA.
+The application uses the default features to implement a very efficient DMA-based transmit system.

-While implementation happens to be pretty straight-forward for TX (set pointer to data, define its length and go) operation, this may not be the case for receive.
+While implementation is fairly straightforward for TX operations (set a pointer to the data, define its length, and start), this is not necessarily the case for reception.
-When implementing DMA receive, the application should understand number of received bytes to process by DMA before its considered *done*.
-However, UART protocol does not offer such information (it could work with higher-level protocol, but that's way another story that we don't touch here.
-We assume we have to implement very reliable low-level communication protocol).
+When implementing DMA reception, the application must know the number of bytes that the DMA should receive before the transfer is considered *complete*.
+However, the UART protocol does not provide this information (it could be handled by a higher-level protocol, but that is a separate topic that we do not cover here.
+We assume a very reliable low-level communication protocol must be implemented).

 ## Idle Line or Receiver Timeout events